nmcglo/nmcglo/README.md

   accurate predictive results of current and hypothetical supercomputer network designs.

 - 😅 99% of my activity is committed to IBM's self-hosted GitHub Enterprise server which does not report activity to public GitHub.

+- ⚖️ The activity of this account represent the opinions and intentions of me personally and should not be attributed to those of my employer.